Ready, Set, Best Family Activities Colorado Springs To Do

 Related Reading: Things to Do in Colorado Springs

 Located at the Lake Terrace Dining Room on the property of the famous Broadmoor, this can be a fun outdoor Sunday activity for the entire family.
 Adults are $65 a plate for the Champagne Brunch and children under 10 are $17 a plate.
 But when I say all you can eat, I mean ALL you can eat of some of the most delicious food in Colorado Springs.
 Visiting the Broadmoor is an event in itself and it’s a must see in the spring.
-Note: The Lake Terrace Dinning Room will re-open April 7, 2019.
+Be sure to take a stroll around the grounds after your meal.
+Note: stay tuned to the Broadmoor’s website for information on when the Sunday brunch will re-open to the public.
+It has been limited to hotel guests and Golf Club Members during the pandemic.

 This outdoor activity is affordable and fun for everyone.
-The sun shining on the Academy is beautiful, and you can tour the beautiful property on horseback.
+You can tour the beautiful Air Force Academy property on horseback during the warmer months.
 Guided tours with a professional are available.
 Or if you’re a pro yourself, you can take the horses out onto the trails alone for a peaceful ride.

 Ranked Number 4 in the USA Today fan poll of North America’s best zoos, Cheyenne Mountain Zoo is incredibly scenic.
 On a clear day, you can practically see to Kansas!
 Memberships are also usually on sale in early spring.
-We highly recommend investing in a membership!
+We highly recommend investing in a membership so you can visit all summer long!

 Okay, no one wants to think about snow in April.
 But we are at 6,500 feet and right next to the mountains, so we tend to get a lot of snow in the spring (mixed in with plenty of beautifully warm days!).
 Great Wolf Lodge is an awesome getaway for a stay-cation in Colorado Springs, especially during a spring snow.
 It features a spa, fun guest rooms, and a HUGE indoor water park with activities for kids of all ages.

 For just $10, the outdoor cliff dwellings are a historic location along the Rockies that offer exploration, a gift shop, and a museum.
-These cliff dwellings are a representation of the homes the first settlers and Native Americans would have lived in in Colorado Springs.
+These cliff dwellings are a representation of the homes the first settlers and Native Americans would have lived in.
 So cool!

 The high flying fun is never ending at the Cave of the Winds.
 This destination is fun for adults and kids alike.
 Cave of the Winds offers fun outdoor activities and exploration.
 A “bat-a-pult”, Wind Walker Challenge Course, Terror-Dactyl, Cliff Hanging climber wall, panning for gemstones, and restaurants and shopping just to name a few things!
 You have to check this place out in the spring time.